GaragePixel/stdlib-for-mx2/RULES_TO_CONTRIB.md

 	You will ensure to follow your specific syntax requirements: Proper Monkey2/Wonkey syntax without confusing it with other Monkey variants

 ### Reserved Words
-- Never use "end", "next", "namespace", "local", "extension" or "field" as variable names
+- Never use "end", "next", "namespace", "local", "extension", "continue" or "field" as variable names
 - Keywords like "Public", "Private", "Protected" should not be used as identifiers

+### Dependencies

+- Never use "std" from monkey2 or wonkey repository
+- Never use "mojo" from monkey2 or wonkey repository
+- Never use any libraries from monkey2 or wonkey repository excepted "stdlib", "sdk" and "sdk_mojo" who can be found on my account under the respectivly names: "sdtlib_for_mx2", "sdk" and "sdk_mojo-for-monkey2"

 ### Namespace